Soccer on ESPN/ABC: Major League Soccer

 ESPN aired MLS matches on ABC, ESPN, ESPN+ and ESPN2 from the league's beginning in 1996 until 2022.
 ABC aired select MLS games on Saturday and Sunday during the regular season, select playoff games annually, and the MLS Cup in odd-numbered years in 2019 and 2021.
 ESPN also aired out-of-market / some market games on ESPN+.
 Jon Champion and Taylor Twellman were the last lead broadcast team.
 (See MLS on ESPN).
 All coverage headed to Apple TV+ after 2022 and ESPN did not renew MLS rights.

 Leagues Cup

-ESPN annually aired the Leagues Cup, a interleague competition between all clubs from Major League Soccer and Liga MX on ESPN2 and ESPN+.
+ESPN annually aired the Leagues Cup, an interleague competition between all clubs from Major League Soccer and Liga MX on ESPN2 and ESPN+.
 When MLS launched MLS Season Pass on Apple TV+, all Leagues Cup matches moved there.

 International Champions Cup

 ESPN aired the summer friendly tournament International Champions Cup on ESPN, ESPN2, ESPN3, ESPN+, and ESPN Deportes until it was abolished in 2020.